 Is Hemp Protein Good for Children?

 Hemp protein (hemp products reviewed here) is safe for toddlers, an infant, a two-year baby, or children of any age.
-This plant protein is a pure, which means it contains a complete amino acid profile.
+This plant protein is pure, which means it contains a complete amino acid profile.
 Moreover, it’s easily digestible and has a good vitamin content, which is added nutrition to your child’s diet.

 It doesn’t have as high of a protein yield as whey protein, which is for the best since you want your babe to be eating more solid food for their protein intake.
 It’s also arguably one of the best gluten-free options.